 • Master of Tennis - Performance

-2. How is it different from PTR’s Basic Certification?
+2. How is it different from PTR’s Level 1 Certification?

 MOT programs take coaching education to a higher level.
-The four Basic Certifications set a valuable fundamental teaching base.
+The five (5) Level 1 Certifications set a valuable fundamental teaching base.
 MOT programs will provide an enhanced learning and growth opportunity through specific courses of study.
 PTR is seeking an external accreditation for all three MOT programs.

 3. Are there similarities between the three MOT programs?

 A few parts of the content will overlap in all three MOT programs.
 For the most part though, the curricula are different as they deal with different subject matter.

 4. What are the requirements to take an MOT program?

-You are required to be a current member and have earned a Professional rating in the appropriate Basic Certification.
+You are required to be a current member and have earned a Professional rating in the appropriate PTR Level 1 Certification.
 You must also be coaching full time.
-Upon successful completion of the program, you are required to have 10 hours of approved continuing education per year.
+Upon successful completion of the program, you are required to have 12 hours of approved continuing education per year.
 For a listing of acceptable continuing education courses, please refer to the Merit Achievement Program (MAP).

 5. How long does each MOT program take?